The SQL Server address has following canonical form

 The address is resolved into a qualified table name that includes both table name and its schema.
 In the address the table name is the only mandatory part.
 An address containing only a table name is a valid address e.g.

 Schema name is optional.
 Even if it is present in the address, it might be overridden by configuration.
-The algorithm for calculating the schema is following:
+The following API can be used to specify schema for a given destination logical endpoint when logical routing is used.

 - If schema is configured for a given queue via